StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

 For production scale, the best time to upgrade the database is before you start using the app, because the easiest path erases all previous data.
 If you have existing data, please refer to Heroku docs on [how to upgrade a database](https://devcenter.heroku.com/articles/upgrading-heroku-postgres-databases) (it's complicated).

-If you haven't used the app, after you've created the instance (filled out the variables, and 'deployed' it) follow these steps:
+If you have not used the app, after you've created the instance (filled out the variables, and 'deployed' it) follow these steps:

 1. Go to the 'Resources' tab for your app and scroll to the bottom